Disc brake: Run-out

 Often uneven pad transfer is confused for disc warping.
-The majority of brake discs diagnosed as "warped" are actually the result of uneven transfer of pad material.
+The majority of brake discs diagnosed as "warped" are the result of uneven transfer of pad material.
 Uneven pad transfer can lead to thickness variation of the disc.
 When the thicker section of the disc passes between the pads, the pads will move apart and the brake pedal will raise slightly; this is pedal pulsation.
 The thickness variation can be felt by the driver when it is approximately 0.17 mm or greater (on automobile discs).

-Thickness variation has many causes, but there are three primary mechanisms that contribute to the propagation of disc thickness variations.
+Thickness variation has many causes, but three primary mechanisms contribute to the propagation of disc thickness variations.
 The first is the improper selection of brake pads.
 Pads that are effective at low temperatures, such as when braking for the first time in cold weather, often are made of materials that decompose unevenly at higher temperatures.
 This uneven decomposition results in the uneven deposition of material onto the brake disc.
 Another cause of uneven material transfer is the improper break-in of a pad/disc combination.
 For proper break-in, the disc surface should be refreshed (either by machining the contact surface or by replacing the disc) every time the pads are changed.
 Once this is done, the brakes are heavily applied multiple times in succession.
 This creates a smooth, even interface between the pad and the disc.
 When this is not done properly the brake pads will see an uneven distribution of stress and heat, resulting in an uneven, seemingly random, deposition of pad material.
 The third primary mechanism of uneven pad material transfer is "pad imprinting."
 This occurs when the brake pads are heated to the point that the material begins to break down and transfer to the disc.
-In a properly broken-in brake system (with properly selected pads), this transfer is natural and actually is a major contributor to the braking force generated by the brake pads.
+In a properly broken-in brake system (with properly selected pads), this transfer is natural and is a major contributor to the braking force generated by the brake pads.
 However, if the vehicle comes to a stop and the driver continues to apply the brakes, as is customary in cars with an automatic transmission, the pads will deposit a layer of material in the shape of the brake pad.
 This small thickness variation can begin the cycle of uneven pad transfer.